 GF Pre-Made Meals

-Legacy Premium Food Storage does make several products that are certified gluten free.
+Legacy Premium Food Storage does make several products that are labeled gluten free.
 Their packages include all of our staff favourites: enchilada beans and rice, classic chili, and potato soup.
 They have a 25 year shelf life, are non-GMO, have no added MSG, and are also vegetarian.
 Not bad!

 The only downside?
 They require water and a heat source to cook so they’re better for sheltering in place rather than evacuation.
 Even with that in mind, this is still the brand all of Total Prepare’s team has in our kits.
 We even take it camping on occasion!